aishwarya440/new_repo/README.md

-Verify SFG Consent Check Details are Captured in Salesforce Opportunity Verify Fraud Consent Check Details are Captured in Salesforce Opportunity Verify Consent Values from API Request are Populated in Opportunity Verify Consent Timestamp is Displayed Correctly in Opportunity Verify Consent Type is Displayed Correctly in Opportunity Verify Consent Checks are Updated After DDD Product Application Completion Verify P2P Opportunity is Used for DDD Consent Updates Verify Opportunity Displays Accurate SFG and Fraud Consent Details Verify Existing Opportunity Data Remains Unaffected After Consent Update Verify Consent Information is Captured Successfully for Multiple DDD Applications
+Verify Final CA Decision is Captured on Salesforce Opportunity Verify Accept Decision is Captured on Opportunity for Closed Won Status Verify Refer Decision is Captured on Opportunity for Closed Won Status Verify Decline Decision is Captured on Opportunity for Closed Won Status Verify Final Decision is Updated After DDD Application Submission Verify Final Decision Field Displays Correct Value on Opportunity Verify Final Decision is Captured Only When Opportunity Status is Closed Won Verify P2P Opportunity is Used for Capturing Final CA Decision Verify Existing Opportunity Data Remains Unaffected After Final Decision Update Verify Correct Final Decision is Captured for Multiple DDD Opportunities